study-documentation/javascript/hardParts.md

 ## Promises

 Promises work in both the web browser and in Javascript.
 The two prongs of a Promise 1) return an immediate value to Javascript and 2) spin up a web browser function and replace the initial value with its result after that process is completed and it is returned to the call stack.
+Promises can be in one of three states pending, fulfilled, rejected.

 Fetch immediately returns an object with a property on it called `value` that is undefined with a hidden object called `on fulfillment`. `on fulfillment` is an array of functions that are triggered when `value` is updated with `value` as the argument. `value` will be updated when the web browser returns the result of the spun up function.